suzannejmatthews/aosk/chapter1.md

 3. Open Win32 Disk Imager and navigate to where you downloaded the image and click OK
 ![setup0](http://www.suzannejmatthews.com/images/aosk/chapter1/setup0.png)
 4. Click on the Write button to begin writing the image on the micro SD card.
 5. Once it is done, it will appear that the micro SD card is empty.
 No worries!
+This is how it's supposed to look!
 6. Eject the card from your laptop and insert it in the RaspberryPi.